SanjilaGangaju/SanjilaGangaju/README.md

 Welcome!
 To My Github Profile.
 - 👋 Hi, I’m @SanjilaGangaju
-- 👀 I’m interested in Data Science.
-- 🌱 I’m currently learning and booming in the field of data science.
+- 🌱 This is me changing the green boxes everyday.

 <!---